-Did you watch SNL but still don't understand cryptocurrency?
+Did you watch the infamous SNL skit but still don't understand cryptocurrency?
 Here’s our Elon Xplainer.

 Most people who watched Elon Musk’s SNL appearance last week probably have a couple of questions.
 Whether you like him or not (here's to looking at you, crypto-Twitterverse) there was a lot thrown at mainstream in just a few minutes.